 50% of Salesforce transactions are done through their API.

 Twitter receives over 13 billion API calls daily.

 These companies made huge investments in their open API strategy and are now reaping the rewards.
 But it’s not just the biggest companies who are in the API game.
 Companies of all sizes are creating APIs.
 As a result, the growth and adoption of APIs have sky-rocketed in the last 5 years alone and doesn’t show any signs of slowing down:

 The growth in companies exposing APIs has been driven by the need to deliver more functionality and faster time-to-market.

 As an example, think about a company launching a new eCommerce site.
-If every single feature was built in-house, it would take a huge amount of time and investment to build all the functionality needed to run an online store.
+If every single feature were built in-house, it would take a huge amount of time and investment to build all the functionality needed to run an online store.

 Instead, the company can leverage best-of-breed software and integrate them into their solution via APIs.
 The image below shows some integrations they might include in their eCommerce solution.

-Including an open API as part of your product has many business advantages that can boost your success…but also significant business challenges that as a Product Manager you must consider and be prepared for.
+Including an open API as part of your product has many business advantages that can boost your success…but also significant business challenges that, as a Product Manager, you must consider and be prepared for.
 First, the advantages…

 The Business Advantages of Exposing an API